L&T buys 73,953 shares of Mindtree, hikes shareholding to 26.53%

 L&T had proposed to buy additional stake in Mindtree through an open offer that was slated to begin on May 14 and close on May 27.
 However, the open offer has been postponed as the engineering major is yet to get nod from the Securities and Exchange Board of India.

-In a recent interview to PTI, L&T Group Chairman A M Naik had said the acquisition of Mindtree is the topmost agenda for the company at the moment.
+L&T Group Chairman A M Naik has said acquiring Mindtree is the topmost agenda for the company at the moment.

 "...right now, our mind is completely occupied on Mindtree and I hope we will be able to eventually make this into a big company as well...We have got around 26 per cent stake in Mindtree and now we will wait till we get 51 per cent.
-The open offer will be launched in about 10-12 days time," he had said.
+The open offer will be launched in about 10-12 days time," he told PTI in an interview recently.

 Shares of Mindtree ended at Rs 980.05 apiece on the BSE on Monday, 0.18 per cent higher than the previous closing.